-- 5. To allow the driver to pass your credentials directly to the server for use in authentication, select Delegate Kerberos Credentials. - 6.
-In the Service Name field, type the service name of the Impala server. - 7.
-If the Impala server is configured to use SSL, then click SSL Options to configure SSL for the connection.
-For more information, see "Configuring SSL Verification on Windows" on page 13 - 8.
+- 5. In the Service Name field, type the service name of the Impala server. - 6.
+Optionally, if you are using MIT Kerberos and a Kerberos realm is specified in the Realm field, then choose one: - To have the Kerberos layer canonicalize the server's service principal name, leave the Canonicalize Principal FQDN check box selected. - Or, to prevent the Kerberos layer from canonicalizing the server's service principal name, clear the Canonicalize Principal FQDN check box. - 7.
+To allow the driver to pass your credentials directly to the server for use in authentication, select Delegate Kerberos Credentials. - If the Impala server is configured to use SSL, then click SSL Options to configure SSL for the connection.
+For more information, see "Configuring SSL Verification on Windows" on page 13. - 9.
 Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network.

-9. To save your settings and close the dialog box, click OK.
+10. To save your settings and close the dialog box, click OK.